Is PPO Insurance Worth the Cost?

 You have a greater choice of health care providers

-You’ll typically pay less to see in-network providers, but the plan will pay part of the cost even if you go outside of the network.
+With PPO insurance, you can also choose to see a doctor who is not in the preferred network.
+While you typically pay less to see in-network providers, the plan will pay part of the cost even if you go outside the network.
 This can be especially important if you prefer specific doctors or hospitals.
+It is also useful if you travel frequently and need care away from home.

 You can see specialists without prior approval